bakkenbaeck/iOS-handbook/GIT_AND_GITHUB.md

 process is important.
 It is better for you to have another person backing you up.
 More eyes can mean less bugs and more consistency throughout.

+#### Code Linting

+We try to keep our whitespace and code style consistent, one of the tools we use to achieve this is [swiftformat](https://github.com/nicklockwood/SwiftFormat).
+We recommend installing it using [homebrew](https://brew.sh), for easy running and updating.
+For most projects you can run it from the root folder, but for projects using Cocoapods/Carthage, it’s recommended to run it from the top subfolder (usually has the same name as the project), to avoid reformatting third-party code.

 #### Reviewing pull requests

 As a reviewer, you should ideally be a core team member and have enough context